Proshika: History

-On 19 April 2004, Bangladesh Jatiotabadi Jubo Dal, the youth wing of the Bangladesh Nationalist Party, laid siege to Proshikha headquarters demanding that the government cancel their NGO registration.
-They were led S. A. Khaleque, the local member of parliament and Ahsanullah Hassan, Mirpur Ward six Commissioner.
-The next day workers of Proshika were arrested by law enforcement agents.
-Bangladesh Nationalist Party government, which had come to power in 2001 had restricted foreign donations to Proshika.
-Dr. Qazi Faruque Ahmed and David William Biswas of the NGO were arrested by Bangladesh Police in May 2004.
+On 19 April 2004, Bangladesh Jatiotabadi Jubo Dal, the youth wing of the Bangladesh Nationalist Party, laid siege to Proshika headquarters demanding that the government cancel their NGO registration.
+They were led by S. A. Khaleque, the local member of parliament and Ahsanullah Hassan, Mirpur Ward six Commissioner.
+The next day workers of Proshika were arrested.

-On 24 May 2009, Dr. Qazi Faruque Ahmed was replaced as chairman of Proshikha by the governing body and replaced with M. A. Wadud.
-The decision was upheld by the High Court of Bangladesh on 10 August.

-Dr. Qazi Faruque Ahmed was sentenced to one month imprisonment in January 2018 for violating the 2009 High court verdict.
-He was told to had over the Proshika building in Mirpur to officials of Proshika and its new chairman advocate M. A. Wadud.
-Ahmed had taken over the office building of the NGO through force and hired thugs.

 Empowerment through Law of the Common People organized a Human Rights school for law school students from Bangladesh, India, and Nepal at the Proshika HRDC, Koitta, Manikganj District.